 Single parenting is hard.
 But you don't have to tell the Clark St / Nelson St neighborhood about it; they already know.
 29.7% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.5% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, the Clark St / Nelson St neighborhood stands out for having an average per capita income lower than 99.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Clark St / Nelson St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.

 Our research revealed that more commuters here take the bus to work (17.1% ride the bus) than 97.9% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.